bitnami/charts/incubator/mean/README.md

 ## Introduction

-This chart bootstraps a [NodeJS](https://github.com/bitnami/bitnami-docker-node) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a [NodeJS](https://github.com/bitnami/bitnami-docker-node) and a [MongoDB](https://github.com/bitnami/bitnami-docker-mongodb) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 It clones and deploys a Node.js application from a git repository.
+Defaults to a demo MEAN application: https://github.com/scotch-io/node-todo.git

 ## Prerequisites